-How: This target group will be reached via conferences, events such as the demonstrations and high-level workshops.
-Together with the Advisory Board, key influencers will be identified who will be informed by regular newsletters and reports generated by the WPs, engaged in blogs and tweets and invited to major PU - Public, D10.2, October 2021 updated in February 2022

-SAFETY4RAILS project events.
-Additional media exposure of the project is planned to further influence a wider group of policy makers.
+How: This target group will be reached via conferences, events such as demonstrations and high-level workshops.
+Together with the Advisory Board, key influencers will be identified who will be informed by regular newsletters and reports generated by the WPs, engaged in blogs and tweets and invited to major SAFETY4RAILS project events.
+Additional media exposure to the project is planned to further influence a wider group of policy makers.